AdjacentLab/outlier/README.md

 ### Code

-For represetation of the Outlier rule as a lookup table, please see outlier_rule.jl.
+For representation of the Outlier rule as a lookup table, please see outlier_rule.jl.
 It should be self-explanatory, even to non-Julia coders.

 ### Paper
 #### Self-Replicating Hierarchical Structures Emerge in a Binary Cellular Automaton